AtzoriMarco/tutorialOF/README.md

 # tutorialOF
-Material for OpenFOAM tutorial
+Material for OpenFOAM tutorial.

+## Table of contents

+1. Building instructions for OpenFOAM.
+2. Running your first case.

-## Building instructions for OpenFOAM (and Paraview)
+## 1. Building instructions for OpenFOAM (and Paraview)

 Tested using the free version of *VMware* and *Ubuntu 20.04*.
 OpenFOAM (and Paraview) will take approx 3.3 Gb once compiled, take this into account.